 Not to forget there are disadvantages of online exams too as mentioned above but those disadvantages are those which can easily be controlled.
 Through effective management, training of candidates, and providing appropriate facilities you can make sure that the computer-based exam is conducted efficiently.

-The Principles and Practice of Engineering (PE) exam is moving to computer-based testing (CBT), with appointments available year-round at Pearson VUE test centers in 2022.
+The PE exam is moving to computer-based testing (CBT), with appointments available year-round at Pearson VUE test centers in 2022.
 The exam will be offered for the last time in pencil-and-paper format in 2021.

 Once the exam transitions to a CBT format in 2022, it will no longer be an open book.
 Examinees will only have access to an electronic NCEES PE Reference Handbook and design standards for their depth section.